 Trains generally leave in the evening and arrive in the morning, though exact departure and arrival times will depend on the length of the journey.
 Overnight trains are a popular replacement for air travel, in that they allow you to travel long-distance without losing a day.

 Sleeping compartments aboard trains vary by country, but most overnight trains have several levels of service.
 The cheapest fares are usually for standard seats, which can be uncomfortable for sleeping.
-Increasing in price, multilevel couchette compartments that sleep 4-6 people in fold-out beds are an economical way to get good nights sleep.
+Increasing in price, multilevel couchette compartments that sleep 4-6 people in fold-out beds are an economical way to get good night’s sleep.
 Finally, private compartments for families, couples, or individuals are usually the most expensive class of service, but also offer the most privacy and the most comfortable sleeping conditions.

 Classes of Service

 On overnight trains, there are usually different classes associated with whether or not you want to get a sleeper car or not.
 Depending on how soundly you want to sleep, the extra money on these trains may or may not be worth it to you.
+I recommend going as high as your budget will allow; you have a better chance of being with people who are not sketchy or stinky.
+Sorry, but it’s true.

 Getting Tickets